natalieytan/natalie-portfolio/readme.md

 - Buttons employ a consistent look throughout the page
 5. Error prevention
 - Contact forms have input fields set to 'required', to prevent users from submitting blank fields.
-- Approriate input field types (e.g. 'email') also helps to validate data.
+- Appropriate input field types (e.g. 'email') also helps to validate data.
 6. Recognition rather than recall
 - Navigation links are labelled with text, as opposed to being left purely as a symbol, as it is well known that very few symbols have a shared universal meaning.
 8. Aesthetic and minimalist design